 The official Nut Tree Restaurant was considered an early pioneer of California cuisine, with “exotic” fresh fruits and vegetables featured prominently in the recipes.

 The place had really vibrant, colorful decor….take a look at these fantastic, embroidered wall hangings.
-The one on the left was by Charlotte Patera the one on the right by Jean Ray Laury.
+The one on the left was by Jean Ray Laury the one on the right by Charlotte Patera.

 Celebrities and locals alike mingled on the stylish grounds.
 The Nut Tree played host to celebrities and politicians such as Bing Crosby, Danny Kaye, Richard Nixon and even Queen Elizabeth II.

 Alas, the Nut Tree closed its doors in 1996 due to financial problems and the dreaded family feud.
 The main buildings (including the Coffee Tree diner, which was across the street) were demolished.
 So sad!
 This story does have a happy ending, however.
 In 2009 The Nut Tree reopened!
 Attractions include the Nut Tree Railroad, Carousel, and other historical elements of the first Nut Tree, as well as firepits, signboards, and the ice cream pavilion.
 They’re even making the famous frosted honey cookies at the new Vintage Sweet Shop.
 And of course….the hobby horses are still rockin’ and rollin’.
 I think we’re going to have to pay them a visit!